-Polystyrene foam foodservice products are not manufactured with chlorofluorocarbons (CFCs) or any other ozone-depleting chemicals.
-In fact, Dart has never used CFCs in manufacturing molded cups. [i]
+Polystyrene foam foodservice products are not manufactured with chlorofluorocarbons (CFCs) or any other ozone-depleting chemicals. [i]

 Foam cups insulate better than popular alternatives.
 Often, when not using foam cups, users will stack two cups to protect their hands from hot temperatures.
 This practice doubles the amount of solid waste by volume, and can result in more than five times as much solid waste by weight. [ii]

 Recycled foam is used in eco-initiatives such as alternative energy production and “green” buildings.
 Recycled foam is an extremely effective insulation material, and can be combined with concrete for an alternative building construction material. [iii]